bqchristie/fuudapi/README.md

 # WEATHERAPI

-Thanks for taking the time to review this code.
-I hope to have the chance to dicsuss in person in the near future.
+Hey guys, thanks for taking the time to review this code.
+I hope to have the chance to dicsuss it with you in person sometime in the near future.
 Have a great Weekend!

 ## The Spec